In the Heart of Java

 Our Friendly Tips for Making the Most of Your Trip to Indonesia

-> Encourage exchanges with the residents
+- Encourage interaction with the residents

 Throughout this tour, you will be in regular contact with local people.
-Learning a few simple words in Indonesian will also be beneficial.
-Terima kasih (thanks), Selamat pagi (hello) or Permisi (Excuse me) is always greatly appreciated and facilitates communication.
-These small gestures make encounters more authentic and enriching.
+Learning a few simple words in Indonesian such as Terima kasih (thanks), Selamat pagi (hello) or Permisi (Excuse me) is always greatly appreciated and facilitates communication.
+These small gestures make encounters more authentic and enriching. - Protect yourself from the tropical sun

 Indonesia has a sunny climate all year round.
 Remember to pack: